AdaCore/gnatstudio/docs/users_guide/extending.rst

 Automatically loading python files at startup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At startup, GPS automatically loads all Python files found in the :file:`share/gps/plugins` and :file:`$HOME/.gnatstudio/plug-ins` directories.
+At startup, GNAT Studio automatically loads all Python files found in the :file:`share/gps/plugins` and :file:`$HOME/.gnatstudio/plug-ins` directories.
 In addition, Python files located under :file:`<prefix>/share/gps/python` can be imported (using the `import` command) by any Python script.
 You can also set the :file:`PYTHONPATH` environment variable to add other directories to the Python search path.